MakerDojoInc/promptly-docs/concepts.md

 ## Concepts

+### Application

+An Application on Promptly is a high level abstraction that allows users to chain multiple LLM backends together to create complex workflows.
+Application is built using a simple form builder and can be used to generative AI applications like chatbots, summarizers, etc., Once an application is published, it will be available as a web app, chat widgets or as REST API that can be called from other services like [Zapier](https://zapier.com) for richer integrations.

+#### Application Input Form
+An application can have multiple inputs.
+This is the input that the application takes, these inputs will be presented as a form when the application renders as a web page or cann be passed in the request body when call ing the application as a REST API.
+The input form currently accepts the following type of inputs:
+- **String** : This is a simple text input field
+- **Text** : This is a multi line text input field
+- **Number** : This is a number input field
+- **Boolean** : This is a checkbox input field
+- **File** : This is a file input field
+- **Select** : This is a select input field, you can specify the choices for this field in the Options box

+#### Application Input Configuration
+This section provides the ability to provide any additional configuration for the application.
+These configuration paramaters will changes depending on the application type.
+For example, if the application type is **Chatbot**, you can provide the following configuration parameteers, a **Welcome Message**, **Assistant Image**.

+#### Application Processor
+An application processor is a specific LLM backend that is used to process the input and generate the output.
+You capture your application specific business logic in this section.
+You can chain multiple processors together to create complex workflows.
+For example, you can use a processor to generate a text summary and then use another processor to generate an image from the summary.

+#### Application Output
+You can specify the output that needs to be shown to the user when the application is called.
+You can style your output message using [Markdown](https://www.markdownguide.org/cheat-sheet/).
+In your output you can specify placeholders, these placeholder values will be replaced with the actual values when the application is called.
+All the input values specified in the input form and processor input, configuration and output will be available as placeholders in the output.

 ### API Providers

 An API provider on Promptly is a service that provides an API to generate text or images or any entity that provides API to perform certain tasks.
 For example, [Open AI](https://openai.com/), [Hugging Face](https://huggingface.co/), [DreamStudio](https://dreamstudio.ai/) etc., are some of the API providers that provide APIs to generate text and images using LLM models.
 [Promptly](https://trypromptly.com) is also one of the supported API providers that provides APIs to perform complex operations like summarizing texts, chatbots with data augmentation, etc.,